godotengine/godot/modules/game_help/Terrain3D/doc/docs/troubleshooting.md

 #### WARNING: Terrain3D::_texture_is_valid: Invalid format.
 Expected DXT5 RGBA8.

-Read [Setting Up Textures](texture_prep.md) to learn how to properly channel pack your textures.
+Read [Preparing Textures](texture_prep.md) to learn how to properly channel pack your textures.

 #### Albedo/Normal textures do not have same size! and the terrain turns white

-Read [Setting Up Textures](texture_prep.md) and review your textures for odd sizes.
+Read [Preparing Textures](texture_prep.md) and review your textures for odd sizes.
 All textures must be the same size. eg. If the first set is 2k, all other textures need to be 2k as well.

+#### EXR textures don't work.

+EXRs store texture data as 16-bit or 32-bit float.
+Use PNGs with 8-bit integer data.
+If all you can get are EXRs, then you'll need to convert the data to 8-bit RGB in a photo editing app, then save in an appropriate file as described in [Preparing Textures](texture_prep.md).

 ## Debug Collision